Five signs you’re not ready to buy a house

 Having such a pre-approval shows the seller of the property that you are financially fit to buy a home, but more importantly it gives an idea of how much you are able to borrow.
 Depending on the institution you are dealing with, you can protect your rate normally between 30 to 120 days.
 Finally, in which case the interest rates would be lowered while waiting for pre-approval, the lender will give you the lower rate.

-Obvious to some, unimportant to others, but know that if you haven’t thought about the style, age, size or even neighborhood of your future home, it’s probably a sign that you don’t know. ‘re not ready to become an owner yet!
+Obvious to some, unimportant to others, but know that if you haven’t thought regarding the style, age, size or even neighborhood of your future home, it’s probably a sign that you don’t know. ‘re not ready to become an owner yet!

 5) Credit score too low